oleg-putseiko/eslint-plugin-import-fsd/README.md

 6. `entities`
 7. `shared`

-A module of each layer has access only to layers located strictly lower in hierarchy:
+A module of each layer has access only to layers located strictly lower in the hierarchy:

 | Layer       | Available layers                                                  |
 | ----------- | ----------------------------------------------------------------- |